testdouble/SublimeLinter-contrib-standardrb/README.md

 SublimeLinter-contrib-standardrb
 ================================

+## ⛔ DEPRECATED ⛔

+SublimeLinter-contrib-standardrb is deprecated and unmaintained.

+We have no plans to hand off the package or resurrect it, but you are of course welcome to fork it.

+---

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to [StandardRB](https://github.com/testdouble/standard).
 It will be used with files that have the `ruby`, `ruby on rails`, `rspec`, `betterruby`, `better rspec`, `ruby experimental` or `cucumber steps` syntaxes.

 ## Installation